emqx/mqtt-to-influxdb/README.md

 3. You can open <http://localhost:8086> in your browser, and login with `admin`, `EMQX_Demo_1234` to view the data in InfluxDB.

-4. If you want to alalysis the data in Grafana, you can open <http://localhost:3000> in your browser, and login with `admin:public`, and add Query Panel to view the data in InfluxDB(Panel template is comming soon).
+4. If you want to view the energy storage data and EMQX Metrics in Grafana dashboard, you can open <http://localhost:3000> in your browser, and login with `admin:public`.

 ## License